LinnStrument Frequently Asked Questions

 Q: Can you help me decide between the larger LinnStrument model or the smaller LinnStrument 128 model?

-A: The larger model gives you more flexibility for two-handed play, as well as more space to continue chords or single lines up into higher registers without switching to other rows.
-A good analogy would be the difference between playing a 24-fret and 15-fret guitar.
+The larger model gives you more flexibility for two-handed and split-keyboard play, as well as more space to continue chords or single lines up into higher registers without switching to other rows.
+A good analogy is the difference between playing a 24-fret and 15-fret guitar.
 (The large LinnStrument has 25 columns, like 24 frets plus open string.
 The LinnStrument 128 has 16 columns, like 15 frets plus open string.)
-You’d appreciate the freedom to continue melodic runs into the upper frets on the 24-fret model, but the 15-fret model will fit in your suitcase.
+On a 15-fret guitar, you'd probably find it more difficult to perform solos because you'd often need to switch to other strings.

 Q: How does LinnStrument compare to Roli Seaboard?

-A: As you can imagine, we prefer LinnStrument. :) But for an unbiased answer, we suggest you search the web for "LinnStrument vs. Seaboard".
+A: Seaboard is a fine and well-designed instrument.
+For an unbiased answer, we suggest you search the web for "LinnStrument vs. Seaboard".
 You will find a number of helpful postings from owners of both instruments.

 Q: I live outside of the U.S. If I place an order on your online store, will I be required to play my country's import duties, taxes and brokerage fees?